Henry Day

 - Advising a former member of a defined benefit occupational scheme on a claim by the scheme’s trustees for recovery of alleged overpayments received upon transferring out

-- Advising in relation to a claim for breach of trust by a trustee and member of a SSAS against a co-trustee
+- Advising in relation to a claim for breach of trust by a SSAS member-trustee against a co-trustee

-- Advising the trustees of a defined benefit occupational scheme as to the equalisation of normal retirement dates for male and female members and the validity of the scheme’s historic governing documentation
+- Advising the trustees of a defined benefit occupational scheme as to the equalisation of normal retirement dates for male and female members and the validity of the scheme’s historical governing documentation

 - Advising on a potential claim against a personal pension provider for a client’s loss of Enhanced Protection and potential consequent tax liabilities